Three PoCs Complete

 Parameter Scaling Range

-The second proof of concept validated advantages on multi-step reasoning problems, specifically variable tracing in complex code.
-The quantum attention mechanism successfully tracked variable state changes and dependencies across multiple function calls and scope changes, outperforming classical baselines with identical parameter counts.
+Validated quantum advantage on multi-step reasoning problems, specifically variable tracing in complex code.
+The quantum attention mechanism successfully tracked variable state changes and dependencies across multiple operations, outperforming classical baselines with identical parameter counts.

 Current Research Objectives